heinwessels/Factorio-FluidicPower/faq.md

 ---

-## The Power Network Overlay doesn't show my power poles are connected when they should be?

-This is normal.
-The overlay algorithm is still under development, and sometimes it doesn't draw a connection to all connected power poles.
-This effect is more noticeable at increased drawing `depth`.
-If you want to make sure your power poles are connected set the `depth` settings to something lower, e.g. `2`, and it will likely draw the connection.
-This will be fixed.

----

 ## My accumulators aren't supplying power through the source power pole?

 That is because accumulators don't work as it does in vanilla where they supply power.
 They simply store power as a fluid, which means they act as storage tanks.
 The accumulators connect to one another and you simply transfer the power to and from the accumulators using `normal power poles`.